 What is antimicrobial PVC and why does it matter?

 Antimicrobial PVC is a PVC material that resists the growth of microbes such as bacteria, mold, and fungi.
-The antimicrobial agent can be incorporated into the PVC during the manufacturing process or applied as a post-treatment coating after the PVC is formed.
+The antimicrobial agent can be incorporated into the PVC during manufacturing or applied as a post-treatment coating after the PVC is formed.

 This material offers several benefits in various applications where microbial growth can be a concern.
-Here are a few examples:

-Healthcare: Often used in medical equipment, hospital furniture, and other healthcare related products to complement regular cleaning protocols.
+- Healthcare: Often used in medical equipment, hospital furniture, and other healthcare-related products to complement regular cleaning protocols.

 Overall, antimicrobial PVC stays cleaner, lasts longer and delivers enhanced product performance and peace of mind in environments where microbial growth is a concern.